DuckLake

 Bring your own bucket

 You can use MotherDuck as a compute engine and managed DuckLake catalog while connecting your own S3-compatible object store (such as AWS S3, GCS, Cloudflare R2, and Tigris) for data storage.
-Additionally, you can use local compute (your DuckDB client) to query and write data directly to your DuckLake.
+Additionally, you can bring your own compute (BYOC) using your DuckDB client to query and write data directly to your DuckLake.

 Setup